Live at Berkeley (Nina Simone album)

 Live at Berkeley (also released as Nina Simone Live at Berkeley/Gifted & Black) is the tenth live album by jazz singer/pianist/songwriter Nina Simone.
-It was recorded at the University of California in Berkeley during the Third Annual Berkeley Jazz Festival in 1969.
+It was recorded at the University of California, Berkeley during the Third Annual Berkeley Jazz Festival in 1969.
 All arrangements were written by Simone, and it was produced by Jean-Luc Young.

 The album has also been released combined with a previous Nina Simone LP from the early 1970s, Gifted & Black (1970), which was released on her then husband/producer Andrew Stroud's record label.

 Critical reception

 In a review for AllMusic, Richard Mortifoglio commented on the 1970 album Live at Berkeley: " ... the Berkeley campus in the early '70s was such a hotbed of anti-Vietnam sentiment and the songs performed here, including "Ain't Got No/I Got Life" from HAIR, "Four Women," and the soon-to-be classic "To Be Young, Gifted & Black," partake of the political ferment that was in the air.
 They are not screeds, however; the band plays with a funky conga-propelled ease, and Simone is thoroughly in her element, relaxed and having fun as she gets her message across."